SergioMazariego/DLL-Hunter/README.md

 ## Disclaimer

-The Windows DLL Process Hunt script is provided for educational and informational purposes only, the  and contributors are not responsible for any misuse or damage caused by this script, use it at your own risk.
+The Windows DLL Process Hunt script is provided for educational and informational purposes only, the  autor and contributors are not responsible for any misuse or damage caused by this script, use it at your own risk.

 ## References